 Any measures you take must not create more harm overall to the environment than the issue they mean to resolve (‘lead to net environment disbenefit’).

 If there’s actual pollution, or a substantial risk of pollution you must take remedial measures – this is for you to propose to the Environment Agency.
 You cannot use a cost benefit assessment in deciding whether to take action in these cases.
 But you can consider the cost benefit in deciding which precautions are necessary.

 You must limit the input of non-hazardous pollutants to avoid pollution, both with direct and indirect inputs to groundwater.

-You must be able to prove to the Environment Agency that you won’t cause pollution to groundwater.
+You must be able to prove to the Environment Agency that you will not cause pollution to groundwater.
 You must also make sure that any input of non-hazardous pollutants either:

 - avoids creating a deterioration in the status of a groundwater body, as shown in your local river basin management plans

-- does not lead to an environmentally significant and sustained upward trend (ie you can’t let pollutant concentrations increase over time) in the concentration of pollutants
+- does not lead to an environmentally significant and sustained upward trend (you cannot let pollutant concentrations increase over time) in the concentration of pollutants

 You must also take all necessary and reasonable measures to limit the input of non-hazardous pollutants to groundwater to avoid pollution.